 - Alternative investments and strategies

-The MSc Economics and Finance programme is designed to give you an advantage in pursuing career opportunities in the financial sector, central banks and other monetary financial institutions, international organisations, academia and research institutions.
-Since it has a strong formation in economics, it is also attractive to students who may have an interest in the wider business sector, especially multinationals.
+The MSc Economics and Finance programme is designed to give you an advantage when pursuing career opportunities in the financial sector, and with central banks and other monetary financial institutions, international organisations, academia and research institutions.
+Since it has a strong foundation in economics, it is also attractive to students who may have an interest in the wider business sector, especially within multinational enterprises.
 Examples of such positions include:

-An undergraduate degree (UK 2:1 or equivalent) in finance, accounting, economics, management, science or engineering and some understanding of quantitative methods, statistics or econometrics.
+An undergraduate degree (UK 2:1 or equivalent) in finance, accounting, economics, management, science or engineering.

 - IELTS: 6.5 (minimum of 5.5 in all sections)